All About BSE

 The steps the FDA and USDA have taken to prevent cows in the U.S. from getting BSE are working very well.
-Only three cows with BSE have been found in the U.S. Two of these cows were born in the U.S., and the third was born in Canada.
-The last cow with BSE in the U.S. was found in 2006.
+Only four cows with BSE have been found in the U.S. Three of these cows were born in the U.S., and the fourth was born in Canada.
+The last cow with BSE in the U.S. was found in 2012.

 Can Other Animals Get BSE?